dm-001/kdp-temp/kpd-temp.md

 - Great depression makes that unstable setup even less stable.

 - Mass unemployment, hyperinflation.
 Millions of people see the Weimar republic offering nothing, crumbling.
+Faith in the Weimar republic was falling rapidly

-- SPD as largest working class organisation remains bound up with an identified with the bourgois government
+- SPD as largest working class organisation remains bound up with an identified with the bourgois government and positions as *the* defenders of constitutional order

 - Once nazis had proved themselves useful sections of the ruling class were prepared to back them if it meant a decisive blow against the workers movement